-Early educators can identify, apply, and reflect on the foundations of early learning standards and curriculum eflect on the foundations of early I Can development in each developmental domain and content area.
+Early educators can identify, apply, and reflect on the foundations of early learning standards and curriculum I can development in each developmental domain and content area.
 The core knowledge and skills found in the curriculum area include features that are common across all content areas.
 Identify and describe Use and apply Reflect on and enhance teaching 1.
 Developmentally appropriate daily scheduling with: a.
 Uninterrupted play, open-ended questioning, group discussion, hands-on activities, problem solving, cooperative learning, and inquiry b.
 Blocks of uninterrupted time (at least one hour) for children to persist in self-chosen activities both indoors and out c.
 Individual, small, and large group activities, allowing a balance of self- directed and guided learning d.
 Planned and spontaneous experiences that are meaningful and intentional for all children